l0k0ms/l0k0ms/README.md

 ### Hi there 👋

-Ready to break some asymmetry of information ?
+Ready to break some asymmetry of information?

 ![yolo](https://media.giphy.com/media/SWjCswum5dc0E/giphy.gif)